Learning to love yourself is a journey.

 This is one of the hardest things to do as well.
 We see our flaws more than others with a magnifying glass and believe that everyone is focusing too much on our flaws as we do.

-The reality is, everyone else is also focused on their own flaws as much as we are on ourselves.
+The reality is, that everyone else is also focused on their own flaws as much as we are on ourselves.

 And how much time do we spend thinking about other people’s mistakes?
 Or flaws?